splunk/observability-workshop/docs/module5/teams.md

-### Lab Summary
+# Teams - Lab Summary

 * Create a team and add members to team
-*  Discover how you can restrict usage for teams by creating separate access token's and set limits.
+*cDiscover how you can restrict usage for teams by creating separate access token's and set limits.

 ---

-### 1. Introduction to Teams
+## 1. Introduction to Teams

 To make sure that users directly see the dashboards and alerts that are relevant to them when they login to SignalFX, most organizations will use SignalFx's Teams mechanism to assign a user to a Team.
 Usually this matches work related roles, for example, members of a Dev-ops or Product Management group would be assigned to the corresponding Teams in SignalFx.

 Once an Team member is connected to SignalFx, they will be shown the Teams landing page, similar to the one shown below, In this case for the Product Management team.